-Limited housing for graduate students is available in the university-supervised residence halls.
-For information, students should contact the Office of Residence Life, 228 Egbert Hall, telephone 814-393-2352.
+Limited housing for graduate students is available in

+the university-supervised residence halls.
+For information, students should contact the Office of Residence Life, 230 Egbert Hall, telephone 814-393-2352 or e-mail at reslife@clarion.edu.

-Any arrangement for housing in the community is a business relationship between a student and the house-holder.
+Any arrangement for housing in the community is a business relationship between a student and the householder.
 The Office of Residence Life maintains a limited listing of available housing in the community, but the university does not approve or make recommendations related to private off-campus housing accommodations.
+Off-campus housing list can be found at www.clarion.edu/reslife.